In 2024 John Curtin College of the Arts will be running a mandated device program for students in Year 7, 8, 9 and 10.

 Can I remove restrictions?

 No; to avoid the accidental removal of our profiles and apps by students, restrictions cannot be lifted from the device itself.
 Should the restrictions no longer be required, for example your student has left the college, the restrictions and all college applications will be removed remotely and the device will be fully autonomous.
-If they need to be lifted prematurely for any other reason, you can contact John Curtin IT support to request it.
+If they need to be lifted prematurely for any other reason, such as because the device was replaced or refurbished, you can contact John Curtin IT support to request it.

 How do I control the device at home?